Haitian crisis (2018–present): 2023

+UN security force

 On 30 July, Kenya agreed to lead a multinational peace mission in the country.
 On 18 September, the feuding G-Pèp and G9 gangs reached an agreement to form a so-called Viv Ansanm ("Live together") coalition.
 Any hope this inspired was short-lived however, as by 22 September, the Taliban gang of Canaan run by Jeff Larose was leading an attack on the touristic town of Saut-d'Eau at the request of 5 Seconds gang leader Johnson "Izo" Alexandre, resulting in many injuries and at least 12 deaths.
 The motive for the attack, which lasted several days and spread to Mirebalais, was thought to be related to arms smuggling.

-As of September 2023, reports indicated that approximately 80% of the Haitan capital was under the control of gangs.
-The growing crisis has led to discussions of a potential 1,000 strong United Nations backed Kenyan-led police intervention into Haiti, which Kenya had previously offered but which Haiti was at first reluctant to accept.
-On 2 October 2023, United Nations Security Council resolution 2699 was approved, authorizing the "multinational security support mission" to Haiti.
-If such an intervention were to occur, it would be the first time an African Union country would lead a major peacekeeping operation outside of Africa.
+The growing crisis led to discussions of a Kenyan-led police intervention into Haiti, which Kenya had previously offered but which Haiti was at first reluctant to accept.
+On 2 October 2023, United Nations Security Council resolution 2699 was approved, authorizing the "multinational security support mission" to Haiti, which is the first time an African Union country led a major peacekeeping operation outside of Africa.
 On 5 October 2023, Kenyan foreign minister Alfred Mutua was replaced by Musalia Mudavadi amid domestic controversy over the plans.

 In a 2023 UN report Robert Muggah estimated there could be as many as half a million weapons in Haiti.
 When interviewed in 2024, he said that "more than 80 percent" of those traced by the "ATF between 2020 and 2022 were made [in] or imported from the U.S."